midhunkalarikkal/FullDomain/Notes/js.md

 ## `DOM` ##
 ==============
-The Document Object Model (DOM) is a programming interface for web documents.
-It represents the structure of a document as a tree of objects, where each object corresponds to a part of the document, such as elements, attributes, or text.
-The DOM allows developers to manipulate the structure, style, and content of a webpage dynamically.
+Document Object Model
+The DOM is an API (Application Programming Interface) for HTML and XML documents.
+Represents the document as a hierarchical tree of nodes (objects).
+Each node corresponds to a part of the document (element, attribute, text, etc.).
+Developers can add, remove, or change elements and content using JavaScript.
+The DOM allows real-time updates to the page without needing a reload.

 `Nodes`
 Nodes are the building blocks of the DOM.